-As of December 31, 2019, dividends on the 1,000 issued and outstanding shares of cumulative preferred shares were in arrears for three years at the rate of \$5 per share per year or \$15,000 in total.
+As of December 31, 2019, dividends on the 1,000 issued and outstanding shares of cumulative preferred stock were in arrears for three years at the rate of \$5 per stock per year or \$15,000 in total.

 - a.
 Does the \$15,000 of dividends in arrears appear as a liability on the December 31, 2019 balance sheet?
 Explain your answer. - b.
-Why might the dividends be in arrears? - c.
+Why might the dividends be in arrears?
+In other words why might the company have chosen not to pay dividends for three years? - c.
 The comptroller of Sabre Rigging projects net income for the 2020 fiscal year of \$35,000.
-When the company last paid dividends, the directors allocated 50 per cent of current year's net income for dividends.
-If dividends on preferred shares are declared at the end of 2020 and the established policy of 50 per cent is continued, how much will be available for dividends to the common shareholders if the profit projection is realized?
+When the company last paid dividends, the directors allocated 50% of current year's net income for dividends.
+If dividends on preferred stock is declared at the end of 2020 and the established policy of 50% is continued, how much will be available for dividends to the common stockholders if the profit projection is realized?